Which language should I learn?

 Here's an illustration showing where the most spoken languages are spoken.

 Each language presents you with a different set of challenges.
-Some languages have numerous verb conjugations, noun declensions and/or genders.
-Others might have irregular spelling systems, a variety of plural forms and/or uncommon phonemes or combinations of phonemes.
+Languages might have complex inflectional systems, complex writing systems, irregular spelling systems, and/or complex phonology.
 Generally the more a language differs from your L1 or other languages you know, the harder it is to learn.

 For English speakers the least difficult languages are probably: Italian, Spanish, French, Dutch, Afrikaans, German, Portuguese, Romanian, Norwegian, Swedish and Danish.